 Muscular Adaptation

-This refers to increased muscle fiber size, strength, and endurance capability.
-Muscles adapt to the loads they are exposed to through structural changes in muscle tissue and neuromuscular efficiency.
+Muscular adaptation refers to increased muscle fiber size (hypertrophy), strength, and endurance capability.
+Muscles adapt to the loads they are exposed to through structural changes in muscle tissue, primarily growth of the contractile proteins actin and myosin, combined with improved neuromuscular efficiency.
+Most visible hypertrophy lags neural strength gains by 4–6 weeks; you get stronger before you look stronger.

-Consistency, progressive overload, and proper recovery are all essential to muscular adaptation.
+Consistency, progressive overload, and adequate recovery are all essential to muscular adaptation, and the absence of any one of them stalls the entire process.

 Nervous System Adaptation

-Strength and power improvements depend heavily on nervous system changes.
-The nervous system becomes better at recruiting motor units, timing muscle activation, and coordinating movement.
-These changes happen before visible muscle growth.
+Strength and power improvements depend heavily on nervous system changes, often more than on muscle size itself.
+The nervous system becomes better at recruiting motor units, timing muscle activation, and coordinating movement across joints.
+These neural adaptations dominate the first 2–4 weeks of any new program, which is why early progress feels rapid even when the mirror has not changed.

 Metabolic Adaptation